Skip to main content

 VII.
 Conclusion

-New York’s approach to workplace harassment continues to develop, with strict liability remaining central to enforcement.
-Court decisions from Zakrzewska forward emphasize maintaining harassment-free workplaces.
+New York’s approach to workplace harassment keeps evolving.
+Strict liability remains at the center of enforcement.
+Court decisions since Zakrzewska stress the need for harassment-free workplaces.

 Businesses must prioritize prevention and quick responses to complaints.
 Employees benefit from understanding their rights and legal options.